 Computer Science Bachelor's Degree

-View courses and cost per credit for our Computer Science Bachelor's degree.
-Courses, course names, and cost per credit may vary by location.
-Download your state specific catalog for more information.
+View courses for our Computer Science Bachelor's degree.
+Download the course catalog for more information.

 Choose your state or online to see your full course listing:

 Course listings are subject to change.
 Please see our course catalog and/or addendum for most current listings.

 - Business Project Management

 - Database Implementation Strategies for Programmers